HaxeFoundation/HaxeManual/md/manual/dictionary.md

 Definition description

 ##### define-dollar-type
-type is a compile-time mechanism being called like a function, with a single argument.
+`$type` is a compile-time mechanism being called like a function, with a single argument.
 The compiler evaluates the argument expression and then outputs the type of that expression.

 ##### define-dynamic-target
 Dynamic targets are more lenient with their types and allow `null` values for basic types.
 They consist of JavaScript, PHP, Neko and Flash 6-8.